RickardHultgren/procedura-blog/contact.md

 ## What's Coming

 Over the next few weeks, you can expect:
-- **SOP Sunday**: Weekly breakdowns of interesting procedural challenges
+- **SOP Sunday**: Weekly breakdowns of interesting ActCalcl challenges
 - **Industry Spotlights**: Deep dives into sector-specific process needs
 - **Tool Tuesday**: Reviews and integrations with complementary platforms
-- **Behind the Code**: Updates on Procedura development progress
+- **Behind the Code**: Updates on ActCalc development progress

 ## Get Involved

-Have a procedural challenge you'd like me to tackle?
+Have a ActCalcl challenge you'd like me to tackle?
 An industry perspective to share?
 A tool you think I should review?
 [Get in touch](/contact/) - I'd love to hear from you.

 You can also follow along on [LinkedIn](https://linkedin.com/in/rickard-hultgren) and [GitHub](https://github.com/rickardhultgren) for updates and code samples.